24 entries in 2008

 3dsmax users

-In order to display the full-block style of comments, you will need to set up the SCiTE editor to use the extended Unicode character set.
+In order to display the full-block style of comments, you will need to set up the SCiTE editor to use the extended Unicode character set, and display code by default in a fixed width font.
 To do so, you will need to add the following lines to your User Preferences file:

 code.page = 65001